marketingyoutube geo targeting musicians touryoutube ads local music fansgeo targeted youtube ads musiciansbuild local fanbase

 or get a free Spotify audit →

 This sequencing mirrors how any product launch works: awareness first, interest second, action third.
-The mistake most artists make is running ads only in the final week before a show, when there isn't enough time for the seeding to stick.
+The mistake most artists make is running ads only in the final week before a show, when there is not enough time for the seeding to stick.

 What Content Actually Performs

 Your ad creative determines whether this works or wastes money.
-Here's what converts in city-level tour campaigns:
+Here is what converts in city-level tour campaigns:

 Live performance clips build trust quickly.
-Seeing an artist perform well live tells a potential ticket buyer exactly what they're paying for.
-A 60-second clip from a recent show — good audio, real crowd, genuine energy — outperforms a polished studio ad for converting skeptical new listeners.
+Seeing an artist perform well live tells a potential ticket buyer exactly what they are paying for.
+A 60-second clip from a recent show -- good audio, real crowd, genuine energy -- outperforms a polished studio ad for converting skeptical new listeners.

 Short-form "who I am" cuts work for in-feed placements.
 A 30-45 second video where you speak directly to the viewer, name the city, and invite them to the show.
 These feel personal and tend to generate comments and saves.